Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Observations and Conclusions

 \section{Observations and Conclusions}

 In this work, we have computed the three-point correlation functions that are used to determine the nucleon axial charge for 13 values of the source-sink separation time in the range $\tsep\approx0.17 - 1.22$~fm on an ensemble with $a\approx0.09$~fm and $m_\pi\approx310$~MeV.
 This large numerical dataset (\figref{fig:psychedelic_moose}) has enabled us to robustly determine the ground state mass and matrix elements with a fully-quantified systematic uncertainty arising from excited states.
+Important to this study is the use of a fully-correlated global minimization of the two-point and respective three-point correlations functions.

-It further enabled us to quantify the excited state contribution to the correlation function with greater detail than has been previously achieved in the literature.
+We were further able to quantify the excited state contribution to the correlation function with greater detail than has been previously achieved in the literature.
 We were able to demonstrate that the ground state parameters are stable against the model of excited states (\eqnref{eq:spectrum_parameterization} and \figref{fig:excited_state_model}), the number of excited states used in the analysis, and truncations of either small $\tsep$ or large $\tsep$ results as well as through the use of only even or odd values of $\tsep$ results (\figref{fig:stability}).

 A re-writing of the spectral decomposition of the three-point correlation functions revealed a prospective cancellation between two classes of excited states arising from the $n$-to-$n$ scattering states and those arising from the two-point correlation function used to construct $R_\G(\tsep,\t)$, \eqnref{eq:ratio_es_separated} (there is an exact cancellation for the vector matrix element for which $g_{nn}^{V_4} = g_{00}^{V_4} = 1$ up to renormalization).
 For our calculation, this cancellation seems to materialize for $g_A$ (\figref{fig:excited_states}) leaving the dominant excited state contributions to be the $n$-to-$m$ transition terms.
 In the standard fixed source-sink separation method, the excited state contributions do not decay down to the 1\% contamination level until $\tsep\gtrsim2$~fm while in the Feynman-Hellmann correlation function, \eqnref{eq:fh_corr}, they decay to the 1\% level at $\tsep\approx1$~fm.
 We further observed that the Feynman-Hellmann correlation function constructed with a sum over the entire time extent of the lattice~\cite{Bouchard:2016heu} (FH$_\G(\tsep,\t_c={\rm none})$), rather than just between the source and the sink (FH$_\G(\tsep,\t_c=1)$), leads to an even further suppression of excited state contamination (\figref{fig:fit_comparison}).
 This stronger cancellation of excited states enabled us to compute $g_A$ with a $\approx1\%$ uncertainty by utilizing early-time data~\cite{Berkowitz:2017gql,Chang:2018uxx,Berkowitz:2018gqe,Walker-Loud:2019cif}, which demonstrated this higher suppression of excited states over a broad range of pion masses, $130\lesssim m_\pi \lesssim 400$~MeV.